newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to/README.md

 * `index.js`: a simple app that utilizes our example module
 * `job-queue-pkg/`: a tiny local package providing a queue class you can use to run and schedule jobs.
-It's a real dependency (see `package.json`) rather than a sibling file, because `subscribeTo` rewrites the target package's source as it's loaded, which requires the package to be resolvable like any other npm dependency (i.e. it must live under `node_modules`, same as a real third-party library would).
+It's a real dependency (see `package.json`) rather than a sibling file, because `createSubscription` rewrites the target package's source as it's loaded, which requires the package to be resolvable like any other npm dependency (i.e. it must live under `node_modules`, same as a real third-party library would).
-* `instrumentation.js`: the `newrelic.subscribeTo` call lives here, along with the `config` that describes what to instrument and what to do when it fires - each entry in `config.instrumentations` carries its own `events` and `handlers`, so there's nothing to keep in sync by array index.
+* `instrumentation.js`: the `newrelic.createSubscription` call lives here.
+Each target function gets its own `.instrument(target, handlers)` call, validated immediately - a typo in `module`/`functionQuery`, or in one of `handlers`'s keys (e.g. `'edn'` instead of `'end'`), throws right there rather than silently never matching/firing later. `handlers`'s keys (besides `handler`) are also what `.events` gets derived from, so there's no separate list to keep in sync, and each one automatically touches the segment afterward.
+Only after every target is declared does `subscription.register()` actually build and enable anything.
 The `npm start` command makes sure this module is loaded first, before `index.js` ever requires `job-queue`.
 * `newrelic.js`: a basic, sample New Relic configuration

-For an example of `subscribeTo` creating its *own* transaction (rather than segments within an already-active one), see the sibling `subscribe-to-message-consumer` example - a job queue doesn't have a natural "arrives independently from outside" event the way a message consumer does, so that case is demonstrated separately with a more fitting domain.
+For an example of a subscription creating its *own* transaction (rather than segments within an already-active one), see the sibling `subscribe-to-message-consumer` example - a job queue doesn't have a natural "arrives independently from outside" event the way a message consumer does, so that case is demonstrated separately with a more fitting domain.